 The advertising landscape has become much more complex across all disciplines.
 In particular, the methods of buying and selling media have become harder to understand and in many cases opaque!

 To reflect the massive changes this market has undergone ISBA has produced contemporary framework agreements to guide ISBA members in the review or development of their own terms.
-We have key 5 key frameworks members can use as handy starting points; Creative Services framework, Media strategy, planning and buying framework, social influencers agreements for brand working direct with vloggers and bloggers, digital services agreement for heavy tech projects, and a set of terms that can be used to influence Team Sponsorship agreements.
+We have five key frameworks members can use as handy starting points; Creative Services framework, Media strategy, planning and buying framework, social influencer agreements for brands working directly with vloggers and bloggers, digital services agreement for heavy tech projects, and a set of terms that can be used to influence Team Sponsorship agreements.
 Together with the IPA, we have also produced suggested clauses for the inclusion of GDPR requirements in agency contracts.
 All terms come with handy drafting notes.

 ISBA Media Services Framework V2.1

 The rise of online advertising has continued unabated and automated media buying will increasingly become the norm.
 Many media agencies are also now offering a wider suite of services to their clients like social media and creative services.
 The Framework has been designed to help you review, refresh and update your terms and vitally, bring added protection on a growing list of issues, including brand safety, ad viewability, ad- fraud, auditing rights and data ownership and be more flexible for ‘other’ services the media agency may be providing e.g. social media monitoring, app and simple software development, creative services, branded content etc.

 Launched originally in 2016 the framework terms have had a considerable impact on the industry, adopted by some of the UK's biggest advertisers and adapted to create terms for international use.
 Given the speed of change within the industry, the terms have now been updated, Version 2.1 created in response to market dynamics is now available for members.
 Find out more about the new V2.1 terms and request your copy here >

 ISBA/IPA GDPR clauses for contracts